 100%.
 Here’s why: Diet impacts biological processes, which is a souped-up way to say it affects how our bodies function.
 One of these functions is the production and metabolism of estrogen which, as we know, plays a leading role in menopause.

-It’s difficult to conduct clinical trials on nutrition because to do so would mean relying heavily on food diaries.
-And at the end of the day, how accurately are people reporting what they eat?
+Traditionally, nutrition science is actually difficult to conduct, for multiple reasons.
+First, the effect of nutrition is complex and may depend on genetic, hormonal, and environmental factors (such as how much we sleep).
+Also, many studies rely heavily on food diaries.
+At the end of the day, how accurately are people reporting what they eat?
 And what if a participant forgot to write it down at the time?
-We don’t know about you, but we can’t remember what we had for lunch yesterday, not to mention last Tuesday.
+We don’t know about you, but we can’t remember what we had for lunch yesterday, not to mention last Tuesday

 Pro tip #1

 Looking for a healthy dish to spice up your weeknight dinners?
 Look no further than Minimalist Baker.
 Her flavorful, interesting recipes can be sorted by different variables, such as refined sugar- or dairy-free.
 And the best part?
 They all come together with 10 ingredients MAX, in 30 minutes or less, or in one pot.
-We love Cauliflower Rice Stuffed Peppers and this sweet treat, which are guaranteed to get you out of your recipe rut.
+We love Cauliflower Rice Stuffed Peppers and this Miso-Glazed Salmon & Veggie Sheet Pan Dinner, which are guaranteed to get you out of your recipe rut.

 Studies on the impact of nutrition on menopausal women are few in number, but they’re out there and deserve our attention.
 In fact, a recent study conducted by The North American Menopause Society (NAMS) found that inflammatory diets (i.e. diets that skew heavy on sugar, trans fats, refined carbs, processed meat, and alcohol) are associated with more severe menopausal symptoms — although the scientific community doesn’t (yet) fully understand why.